miguel-azevedo/sms-orders-alertnotifications-for-woocommerce/README.txt

     *   Eupago [plugin EuPago for WooCommerce](https://pt.wordpress.org/plugins/eupago-for-woocommerce/ "EuPago for WooCommerce")
     *   EasyPay
 *   Option to send SMS with data for PagSeguro payments - (for the moment, compatible with the plugin WooCommerce PagSeguro)
-*   Option to send SMS reminder, in case the order is still waiting for Multibanco or PagSeguro payment (48h later)
+*   Option to send SMS reminder, in case the order is still waiting for Multibanco, PagSeguro payment or EasyPay
+*   Configuration option for the SMS remider schedule

 **Requirements**